The Importance of Bees and Biodiversity: A Call to Action

 Visit the Medford Farmers Market (Thursdays, June–October) at the Condon Shell for organic produce and local honey.

-Look for vendors like Silverwood Organic Farm or Stillman’s Farm, which use pollinator-friendly practices.
+Look for vendors like Silverwood Organic Farm and Stillman’s Farm, which use pollinator-friendly practices.

 Where to Find It: